-- ▶ Best solution: a large designated test set.
+- The best solution: a large designated test set.
 Often not available - 1.
-Some methods make a mathematical adjustment to the training error rate in order to estimate the test error rate - \triangleright These include the C_p statistic, AIC and BIC.
-They are discussed elsewhere in this course - 2.
-Here we instead consider a class of methods that estimate the test error by holding out a subset of the training observations from the fitting process, and then applying the statistical learning method to those held out observations
+Some methods make a mathematical adjustment to the training error rate in order to estimate the test error rate - These include the C_p statistic, AIC and BIC.
+They are discussed in Chapter 6 - 2.
+Here, we instead consider a class of methods that estimate the test error by holding out a subset of the training observations from the fitting process and then applying the statistical learning method to those held-out observations https://scikit-learn.org/stable/modules/cross_validation.html